MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/admin/support/bonaire.md

 ## <a name="hours"></a>Stunden
 ### <a name="billing-support"></a>Abrechnungssupport:

-Niederländisch: Mo-Fr 4 – 12 Uhr
+Niederländisch: Mon-Fri von 4 Uhr bis 12.00 Uhr

-Englisch: Mo-Fr 4 – 12 Uhr
+Englisch: Mon-Fri 4 Uhr-12.00 Uhr

 ### <a name="technical-support"></a>Technischer Support: